7 things walkers should know about ticks

 Ticks come in different sizes depending on their age, so the smallest are like a poppy seed and difficult to see.
 Older ticks are like tiny spiders and easier to spot.
 They get bigger as they fill with blood.

 Ticks will attach themselves to your skin or your clothing and move around for a while until they find a place to ‘dig in’.
-They’ll then stay there for a day or two before falling off.
-If you don’t see a tick then you not even be aware you have been bitten
+The tick may stay there for a day or two before falling off.
+Tick bites are painless so if you don’t see a tick you may not even be aware you have been bitten.

 6. What precautions should I take?

-• Change your clothing as soon as you can after your walk.
-As a minimum, give your trousers and boots a good brush down.
+Check for ticks during and after your walk.
+Change your clothing as soon as you can after your walk.
+As a minimum, give your trousers and boots a good brush down

 7. How would I know if I have Lyme disease?

 You would likely notice an infection within a month of the bite.
-The most obvious symptom is a ‘bulls eye’ ring around the area of the bite but not everybody gets this rash.
-If you’re experiencing flu-like symptoms and suspect it may be related to a tick bite, contact your doctor’s surgery.
+The most obvious symptom is an expanding rash that may look like a bull’s eye.
+In this case, contact your doctor’s surgery.
 A course of antibiotics should clear the infection.

 More information on Lyme Disease

-The NHS page on Lyme disease includes pictures of what to look out for and the charity Lyme Disease UK offers lots of support and advice.
+The NHS page on Lyme disease includes pictures of what to look out for and the charities Lyme Disease UK and Lyme Resource Centre offer lots of further support and advice.

 5 simple tips to avoid blisters when walking